Artist Manifesto Story

 the art of allowing art

-Here is a little story of how I came to find the Practice of the Visionary and to achieve an understanding that for me, reclaimed a map of the way that art works.
+Here is a little story of how I came to find the Practice of the Creative and to achieve an understanding that for me, reclaimed a map of the way that art works.

 When I was nineteen and living in a flat on Newport Road in Cardiff, I asked for a typewriter for Christmas.
 I returned from my home town to position it on a desk in my bedroom.
 What followed was two months of spontaneous writing to the spirit of Art.
 My first year of studying Fine Art took me on a pathway of fascination for the communication spaces in between everything and a quest to find this elusive voice of art that unfailingly would write through me.